Oscillations

 \[\begin{equation} x(t) = (C_1 + C_2t )e^{-\rho t} \end{equation}\]

-3. Overdamping (\(\rho > \omega_0\)) In this case the discriminant \(\Delta > 0\).
-The result of the differential equation is therefore:
+In this case the discriminant is \(\Delta > 0\).
+The solution to the differential equation is therefore:

-\[\begin{equation} x(t) = C_1e^{\lambda_1t} + C_2e^{\lambda_2 t} \end{equation}\]
+\[\begin{equation} x(t) = C_1e^{\lambda_1 t} + C_2e^{\lambda_2 t} \end{equation}\]

-With both real coefficients \(\lambda_{1,2} = -\rho \pm \sqrt{\rho^2 - \omega_0^2} < 0\)
+Where \(\lambda_{1,2} = -\rho \pm \sqrt{\rho^2 - \omega_0^2} < 0\) are both real coefficients.

 Energy balance of the damped oscillation